anchetaWern/anchetawern.github.io/source/_posts/2013-02-10-things-i-learned-on-my-second-job.markdown

 date: 2013-02-10 15:58
 updated: 2013-10-20 12:45
 comments: true
-categories: [job, learning]
+categories: [job, learnings]
 published: true
 ---

-In this blog post I'm going to share some of the things that I learned on my second job.
+Its been 2 months since I joined Zencap, a web development company based in Istanbul, Turkey.
+Just like with my first job I'm also working for them as a remote worker.
+In this blog post I'm going to share some of the things that I learned while working with them.

 <!--More-->